Beronx86/elm-scala/README.md

 Based on [machine-learning-scala](https://github.com/machine-learning-scala/mls "mls") framework.
 This is result of research.
-Therefore, if you use this software in your own research, please cite properly using the bibtex at the end and reference one of the alternatives provided by this DOI link:
+Therefore, if you use this software in your own research, please cite properly using the bibtex at the end or the alternatives provided by this DOI link:
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.13733.svg)](http://dx.doi.org/10.5281/zenodo.13733)

 Installation